-Today visit some of the main sites including the Japanese Covered bridges, the Pottery museum, and the 200 year old Tan Ky House.
-The Chua Ong Pagoda and the vibrant local market are also stops along the way on this walking tour.
+Today you may visit some of the main sites such as the Japanese Covered bridges, the Pottery museum, the 200 year old Tan Ky House, Chua Ong Pagoda, or the vibrant local market.

-This evening take time to relax and discover the town more on your own.
+This afternoon, take time to relax or discover the town more on your own.

 Check out today and drive 3-4 hours north towards the town of Hue.
-Check in and freshen up before an introductory tour this afternoon.
+The journey passes through spectacular scenery along the National Highway 1, such as the breath-taking Hai Van Pass, and have some photo stops along the way.
+Check into your hotel in Hue and freshen up before an introductory tour this afternoon.
 Hue once stood as the political, cultural and religious center of unified Vietnam under the Nguyen dynasty until 1945.
 Now as a declared UNESCO World Heritage Site, the city has begun to preserve some of its historical relics and buildings which were previously neglected.